Engineering Building Room 2052.

 Laramie, WY 82071

-The Mechanical Engineering Department at the University of Wyoming has been involved in continuous improvement of engineering education based on alumni feedback since 1991.
+The Mechanical Engineering Program at the University of Wyoming has been involved in continuous improvement of engineering education based on alumni feedback since 1991.
 All of these efforts in continuous improvement of engineering education occurred before the requirement of compliance with ABET EC2000, but involved the use of alumni feedback to improve four aspect preparation in Mechanical Engineering; 1) written communication, 2) oral communication, 3) real-world examples of engineering practice, and 4) teamwork.

 The University of Wyoming has developed, implemented, and utilized an ABET EC2000 compliant educational improvement system to accomplish all ABET objectives.